1979 to 1993: Founding and growing

-In 1977, a number of members felt that the Unitarian Church of Boulder did not meet their spiritual needs and began to gather within each other’s homes to hold religious services.
-During this period, retired UU minister Rev. Rudolph Gilbert “retired” to Boulder after a long and distinguished career.
-Encouraged by his presence – and inspired by his sermons – the group decided to officially form “Boulder Unitarian Fellowship.”
+In 1977, a number of members felt that the Unitarian Church of Boulder did not meet their spiritual needs and began to gather in each other’s homes to hold religious services.
+During this period, retired UU minister Rev. Rudolph Gilbert “retired”once again to Boulder after a long and distinguished career.
+Encouraged by his presence and inspired by his sermons – the group decided to officially form “Boulder Unitarian Fellowship.”
 These new congregants met at the Niwot farm of Earlene Busch and held their first service on Easter Sunday, April 15, 1979.
 Forty-two people signed the brand new membership book.

 In 1980, the congregation determined that it required a more “formal” ministry.
 Rev. Gilbert, who best exemplified a the desired qualities needed, stepped out of retirement to lead the Fellowship.
 After failing health forced him to retire at the end of the 1982/83 calendar year, Board President Susan Lemp arranged for services and maintained continuity for the congregation.